szvsw/hatchet-sst/blog.md

-There are of course lots of data engineering orchestration tools out there already, but Scythe is a bit more lightweight and hopefully a little simpler to use, at the expense of fewer bells and whistles (for now) like robust dataset lineage, etc.
+There are of course lots of data engineering orchestration tools out there already, but Scythe is a bit more lightweight and hopefully a little simpler to use, at the expense of fewer bells and whistles (for now) like robust dataset lineage, ui/ux for browsing previous experiments etc.

 [Hatchet](https://hatchet.run) is already very easy (and fun!) to use for newcomers to distributed computing, so I recommend checking out their docs - you might be better off